plone/documentation/adapt-and-extend/theming/resources.rst

 In order to provide a compiled version for the production mode there are three possibilities:

 - Compile Through-The-Web and store on the ZODB.
-This is done via the resource controlpanel.
+This is done via the resource control panel.

-- Compile with a generated gruntfile: ``./bin/plone-compile-resources --site-id=myplonesite --bundle=mybundle``
+- Compile with a generated Grunt file: ``./bin/plone-compile-resources --site-id=myplonesite --bundle=mybundle``

-- Create your own compilation chain: Using the tool you prefer create a compiled version of your bundle with the correct urls.
+- Create your own compilation chain: Using the tool you prefer create a compiled version of your bundle with the correct URLs.

 Default Plone bundles
 ^^^^^^^^^^^^^^^^^^^^^

-There are three main plone bundles by default:
+There are three main Plone bundles by default:

 - plone: This is the main compiled bundle with all the JavaScript and CSS components required for the Plone Toolbar and the main Mockup patterns.